top of page

 • Engage with the broader world as active participants in a larger dynamic system.

-The Foundation of the ALP Approach
+The Foundation of the Playground Approach (ALP)

 • Develop fluency in embodying and performing each perspective.